-

 Article 15 of the PDPL specifies the limited circumstances in which personal data may be disclosed to third parties.
 For most businesses, data subject consent to disclosure appears to be the only available option.

-Further, the collector of the Ecommerce Law and the Telecom Data Protection Principles provide that the entity collecting data from customers will be responsible for the protection of data, even if it is processed by third parties.
+Further, existing telecommunications regulations and the Ecommerce Law provide that the entity collecting data from customers will be responsible for the protection of data, even if it is processed by third parties.

 9. Transfers out of country